Voices of Wisdom

 To register for classes or for more information, call (209) 728-6171, or email email@example.com.

 Manzanita Writers Press continues the “Voices of Wisdom” series of free writing classes for Calaveras County’s senior residents.
 In relaxed cooperative workshop settings, expert teacher-guides lead four weekly sessions each month with engaging activities that help participants recall memories, learn the craft of memoir writing, and collect writing into print or eBook forms.
-This project has been made possible in part through a generous grant for publishing costs from the Calaveras Community Foundation Fund.
+This classes have been made possible through a generous grant from the Humanities Council of California.
 Manzanita Writers Press hosts writers and materials and sponsors are needed to help fund the classes, so please contact us.
 209-728-6171.

 Origin of the Voices of Wisdom Project